ankumar/distributed/README.md

 * Development process needs to be distributed and decoupled just like our software

 ## 1. Retail
-### Customers to Order Delivery (few categories like produce scheduled) AND/OR Pickup in-store or curbside
+### Customers to Order Delivery (few categories like produce, perishable etc. scheduled) AND/OR Pickup in-store or curbside
 ## 2. Uber
 ### User Journey: **Drivers.
 Riders**
 ## 3. WhatsApp